AjazRizvi123/AjazRizvi123/README.md

 - 🔭 My area of interest is in Web Development
-- 🌱 I’m currently learning python & Django
+- 🌱 I’m currently learning NodeJs & Mongodb
 - 📫 How to reach me: rizviajazabbas@gmail.com

 You can connect with me here,